 Who says you have to go to your local coffee shop to get the perfect cup of iced coffee?
-While the cold brew method of making iced coffee concentrate takes a bit of patience, it’s possible to make a delicious cup using both hot water and ice.
+While the cold brew method of making iced coffee concentrate takes a bit of patience, it’s possible to learn how to make iced coffee using both hot water and ice.
 Just replace the hot water from step four (above) with 80 grams of ice.

 This flash-brewed iced coffee concentrate will deliver a brighter and more refined cup compared to cold brew coffee concentrate.
 You can also make your concentrate ahead of time and add ice when you're ready to drink.

 Coffee recommendations for making coffee concentrate

 While brewing concentrates won’t necessarily yield the most complex cup of coffee, we’ve picked out our favorite beans for both hot coffee and iced coffee concentrates.

 Onyx’s Kenya Gachatha OT-18 is a delightfully complex cup with a base of floral black tea, wildflower honey sweetness, tart stone fruit, and a lingering brown sugar finish that’s the perfect choice for iced coffee concentrate.

 Broadsheet’s Finca Buenos Aires is smooth and full bodied with brown sugar sweetness and a lingering taste of tart cherry that’s as expressive as it is approachable.

 Portland’s Guatemala is a deep and chocolaty cup with hints of brown sugar and molasses that make this a versatile choice for hot and cold coffee concentrates.

 For those who travel a little closer to the sun, Gimme!
 Darkness has notes of bittersweet chocolate, toasted cacao, and dark sugars that are as deeply satisfying with or without your choice of milk.